ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 ## Join the Community

 Make sure you [join the OCaml community](/community).
-For instance, you'll find many community members on [Discuss](https://discuss.ocaml.org/) or [Discord](https://discord.com/invite/cCYQbqN).
-These are great places to ask for help if you have any issue.
+You'll find many community members on [Discuss](https://discuss.ocaml.org/) or [Discord](https://discord.com/invite/cCYQbqN).
+These are great places to ask for help if you have any issues.